Compare Playwright vs Cypress

 Key Takeaway – If you are experienced and want to test Webkit browsers or your tests tend to have more coverage across multiple domains and pages, then Playwright is the right choice.

-Pros of choosing Cypress
+Benefits of Cypress

 • Has excellent documentation.